 My stories are speculative, although nevertheless, mostly about ordinary people doing ordinary things.
-Here are a few of them.
+Here are most of them.

 Cat knows when she’s finished speaking that she must be flushed with emotion – it’s a practised spiel that nevertheless works its way through her body every time, like a form through canvas.
 But she looks up and Talitha is smiling at her, tentative, luminous.